treigerm/WaterNet/README.md

 ## Functionality

-DeepWater can do the following things:
+WaterNet can do the following things:

 - Train a neural network with GeoTIFF satellite images and OSM shapefiles
 - Create a visualisation of the neural nets predictions on the test dataset